rwurdig/Data-Engineer-Project/README.md

 ````
 docker exec -it spark-master bash
 ````
 Also, you can use the HDFS as a store.
 The ``Makefile`` and ``add-file.bat`` have examples of how to copy files to the hdfs such a csv, it is like:
 ````
 docker cp dataset\s.csv hadoop-namenode:\
 docker exec hadoop-namenode bash -c "hadoop dfs -mkdir -p hdfs:///data/landing/datatrip/"
 docker exec hadoop-namenode bash -c "hadoop fs -copyFromLocal /trips.csv hdfs:///data/landing/datatrip/trips.csv"
 ````
 You just have to pay attention in your OS, the commands can change a bit depending on the OS you are running.

-Since the tools and technologies used in this project are all focused on big data and everyone has it own prove of scalability, by the usage of spark and HDFS and since it is a distributed system, the scalability of the solution is proven by itself just by the usage of every technology here.